sroscoe2/CSCE156-Lab04/readme.md

 Corporation.
 Every employee has an employee ID, a name (first and last), and a title.
 Further, there are two types of employees:

--   Salaried employees – Salaried employees have a base annual salary, which is subject to a 20% income tax rate (state, federal and FICA combined).
+-   Salaried employees (type: `"Salary"`) – Salaried employees have a base annual salary, which is subject to a 20% income tax rate (state, federal and FICA combined).
 In addition, each salaried employee receives a $100 post-tax benefits allowance.